 - What is the plan to build out content and gain some organic SEO traction?
 Organic SEO takes time and continuous updating.
 If the beginning site isn’t built on a CMS we’re back to your software team having to make content changes.

 - How will lead gen be handled?
 When you transition from user interviews to first beta user to multiple beta users and then customers it will be time to start thinking about how you capture leads and what you do with them.
 How can you quickly turn your marketing site into your best sales tool?

 - If you are moving from Pre Seed to Seed and asking for investments, how will you quickly expand the value prop to speak about the platform and product you are building?

-When your startup is gaining traction and you are starting to move past user interviews, you have proven product fit, and now are starting to make some headway attracting clients then, 1) you’re probably graduating past the Seed Stage, and 2) you may have started to ask or are being asked by your team and investors, “how can we market our product better?
+My friend, who worked for die Kryptobörse libertex im Test for a while, also recommended that when your startup is gaining traction and you are starting to move past user interviews, you have proven product fit, and now are starting to make some headway attracting clients then, 1) you’re probably graduating past the Seed Stage, and 2) you may have started to ask or are being asked by your team and investors, “how can we market our product better?
 How can we make money?
 What does marketing look like in this next phase?”

 Being able to make marketing decisions on the fly without involving your software engineers will set your company up to be nimble and successful in the long-term.
 For a startup or even a new company, anytime you can get ahead or can plan for the future – take advantage of it.
 If you’ve already entangled your software and marketing – that’s okay!
 Now is the perfect time to work on your plan for separating the two and making a strong move for your next round of funding.